exposit/katamoiran/_posts/2017-04-25-pythia-screenshots.md

 More than that gets unwieldy when scrolling or reviewing prior events -- it's much easier to pull up one of the automatically generated markdown or html logs if I need a recap later.

 Eleven active campaigns might seem like a lot, but I've actually retired quite a few (Kyneros is one of them, for now) since I started.
-It's trivial to explore whatever idea strikes your fancy.

 The automatic backups also make it easy to feel comfortable deleting games that aren't active -- after copying the backup to somewhere else, of course.